adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 I had never heard of MCS Tanimoto before and was curious, especially since the original [ChemMine NAR paper](https://doi.org/10.1093/nar/gkr320) describes the underlying MCS algorithm as *often provid(ing) the most accurate and sensitive similarity measure, especially for compounds with large size differences*.

-Inevitably, I went to the ChemMine [source code](https://github.com/girke-lab/chemminetools/blob/1896c2dd7362f44193528aef028390543a125921/similarity/funcs.py#L88), that also led me to the [vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/fmcsR/inst/doc/fmcsR.html#52_Compute_MCS) of the underlying fmcsR package.
+To understand how this MCS Tanimoto Similarity is calculated, I inevitably went to the ChemMine [source code](https://github.com/girke-lab/chemminetools/blob/1896c2dd7362f44193528aef028390543a125921/similarity/funcs.py#L88), that also led me to the [vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/fmcsR/inst/doc/fmcsR.html#52_Compute_MCS) of the underlying fmcsR package.

 From what I understood, ChemMine's MCS Tanimoto is: